ibm-cloud-docs/sap/sap-power-virtual-server-mig-db-db2.md

    If applications are still listed, stop the applications and check again.
 Only if the external applications still don't stop, try disconnecting applications from the database server with `db2 force applications all`.
    {: tip}

 1. The IBM Db2 offline backup requires that the database is deactivated.
-Use the following command to deactive the database:
+Use the following command to deactivate the database:

    ```sh
    db2 deactivate database $DBNAME